Nordln/EasydiffusionWiki/Embeddings.md

 Expand the `Negative Prompt` section, then click `+ Negative Embedding`, and follow the same steps as mentioned above.

 ## Tips
 You can also just type the embedding word directly in the prompt, without using the Embeddings popup window.
 Type the embedding model filename (without the extension).
-E.g. `cat-toy` if the embedding filename is `models/embeddings/cat-toy.pt`.
+E.g. `cat-toy` if the embedding filename is `cat-toy.pt`.
 Please replace any spaces in the filename with underscore `_`.

 ## Web Resources
 * https://civitai.com/ contains a lot of Embedding models.
 Filter by model type `Embedding`.